Yuan-Meng/personal_website_2.0/content/notes/rag/index.md

 For traditional search engine indexing, I highly recommend the [Relevant Search](https://www.oreilly.com/library/view/relevant-search/9781617292774/) book.
 Amazing how nothing beats its comprehensiveness, when it still uses Python 2.7.
 Below we'll focus on more "fashionable" techniques designed for vector databases.

 ### Chunk Raw Documents

+> As a rule of thumb, if the chunk of text makes sense without the surrounding context to a human, it will make sense to the language model as well. --- [*Chunking Strategies for LLM Applications*](https://www.pinecone.io/learn/chunking-strategies/) by Pinecone

-If a document is a book, for instance, it's too coarse to represent the entire book as a single embedding.
+If a document is a book, for instance, it would be too coarse to represent the entire book as a single embedding.
-- **Lack granularity**: It may be hard to retrieve specific topics, chapters, or pages from the book.
+- **Lack granularity**: It'd be hard to retrieve specific topics, chapters, or pages from the book.
+Important information may get lost in a sea of irrelevant information.
-- **Context window explosion**: Even if we successful deem the whole book as relevant and successfully retrieve it, it will blow up the LLM context window when we plug it into the prompt.
+- **Context window explosion**: Even if we deem the whole book as relevant and successfully retrieve it, it will blow up the LLM context window when we plug it into the prompt.

 We can chunk documents into smaller pieces.
 But how?
 How about we split the book into words?
-Good luck knowing what `dog` or `the` means without the context.
+Good luck knowing what `dog` or `the` means without context.
 Chunking is critical for a RAG system's performance.
-Below are common techniques:
+Below are common techniques for text inputs:

 - **Fixed-size chunking**: We can split the document into chunks containing the same number of tokens (e.g., 250).
 It's best to have token overlaps between adjacent chunks so the context flows.
-- **Recursive character splitting**: We can split the document on one (".") or several special characters (e.g., all sorts of end-of-sentence symbols).
-Each chunk may end more naturally.
+- **Recursive character splitting**: We can split the document on one (`"."`) or several special characters (e.g., `["\n\n", "\n", " ", ""]` in LangChain's [RecursiveCharacterTextSplitter](https://python.langchain.com/docs/how_to/recursive_text_splitter/)).
+Chunks may end on more natural places, not the middle of sentences.
 - **Semantic chunking**: We can start a chunk with a sentence --- if the next sentence has high cosine similarity with the current sentence, include it in the chunk; otherwise, start a new chunk.
 - **LLM-based chunking**: We can prompt an LLM to create chunks from a document.
 Nowaways, this method is becoming increasingly more cost-effective and widely used.
-- **Context-aware chunking**: This is orthogonal to above methods --- regardless of how we created a chunk, we can use an LLM to add context to it --- e.g., whether a chunk from a dissertation pertains to a title, an acknowledgement, a method, or something else.
+- **Context-aware chunking**: This is orthogonal to above methods --- regardless of how we created a chunk, we can use an LLM to add context to it --- Anthropic has a [great article](https://www.anthropic.com/engineering/contextual-retrieval) on context retrieval.
+A good example is, on its own, the chunk `"The company's revenue grew by 3% over the previous quarter."` seems meaningless when a user searches for a specific company's earnings.
+After all, what company is it even talking about? 😂 To solve this problem, we could use an LLM to contextualize it into `"This chunk is from an SEC filing on ACME corp's performance in Q2 2023; the previous quarter's revenue was $314 million.
+The company's revenue grew by 3% over the previous quarter."`.
+With costs of LLMs going down, this method has become more cost-effective today.

+Things can get more complicated when the document is a PDF, image, Markdown/LaTeX/HTML/DOCX file, or code file, as special chunking techniques are needed to preserve structural information.
+Check out Pinecone's [blogpost](https://www.pinecone.io/learn/chunking-strategies/) for more details.
+TL;DR: different languages have their own structural symbols---e.g., headers and body text may appear in different parts of a PDF page, HTML uses tags to mark sections, and Markdown and LaTeX have their own section organizations.
+You can customize your splitter based on language-specific symbols.

 ### Store Embeddings in Vector Databases